tarikbouari/Math_Magicians/README.md

 ## Description

-> Math-Magicians is an oline web calculator built with React Library .
+> Math-Magicians is an oline web calculator build with React Library .

 ## Built With
 - React